Communication-Forensics-Lab/harmful-content-detection/baseline/c2a/readme.md

 A **gradient-boosting classifier** was trained as the baseline system, utilising sentence embeddings extracted from SentenceBert (Reimers & Gurevych, 2019) and the tweet's polarity as features.
 Polarity was determined using a lexicon-based approach with the TextBlob programme (Loria, 2025).
 Undersampling was applied to address the high imbalance of the training dataset.

-The notebook `c2a_baseline.ipynb` contains the code for training the model and for making predictions on unseen data.
+The Jupyter notebook `c2a_baseline.ipynb` contains the code for training the model and for making predictions on unseen data.

 ## Results